Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Pros:

-• Great value if you're doing high-volume social work
+• Good value for high-volume social content work

 Cons: